nuhzdenegnetu/nuhzdenegnetu/README.md

 # Hi there, I'm Rustam 👋

+## About Me 🙋‍♂️

-🚀 I'm a junior full-stack JavaScript developer with a passion for learning and building.
+🚀 I am a passionate full-stack developer with experience in building scalable and efficient web applications.
-🧠 Always curious, always growing!
+With a strong background in computer engineering and a keen interest in modern web technologies, I strive to create high-performance, user-friendly applications.
+I have experience working in team environments, handling system administration tasks, and optimizing development workflows.
+I am always eager to improve my skills and stay updated with the latest industry trends.

 ---